 Onboarding can also be a chance for you to explain a little about your company’s history, its values, and its overall mission and vision for the future.
 Speaking of which…

-According to employees themselves, purpose is one of the biggest drivers of employee engagement in the retail industry.
+According to employees themselves, purpose is one of the biggest drivers of employee motivation in the retail sector.
 A survey conducted by Nudge revealed that 58% of retail workers reported that a sense of purpose at work made them feel more engaged and motivated.

 On a more personal level, you should also set smaller goals for individuals and teams, and celebrate and recognize people for reaching them.
 These goals could be targets for sales, productivity, customer service or anything else, depending on the department.